 Poles – 4

 Output – 11500 kW, 0.95 PF, 10500 V , 683 A, 50 Hz , 1500 RPM

 Efficiency – 98.1 %

 Insulation Class – Stator F and Rotor H

 Starting – Direct on line with aid of rotating excitation control units.
 2.81 per unit starting current with a maximum voltage drop of 10 %.

 Cooling – IC8W1

 Where did PPI come in

-We at PPI Engineering designed and oversaw the manufacturing of the motor.
+We designed and oversaw the manufacturing of the motor.
 During the FAT the efficiency measured 98.1% which is in excess of the requirement.
 On site the motor starting current was 2.8 per unit and the maximum voltage drop was 9.91 %.
 The axial vibration level on the NDE was 2.5 mm/s rms which was within the customers specification.
-The customer was very satisfied and it again proven the quality and experience of PPI Engineering’s design team.
+The customer was very satisfied and it again proved the quality and experience of PPI Engineering’s design team.
 The project posed numerous difficulties such as keeping the cost down and ensuring ease of manufacturing, while designing the motor for highest efficiency, lowest starting current and vibration levels.